shivani14012004/social-network-ads-purchase-prediction/README.md

 KNN is a supervised Machine Learning classification algorithm that predicts the class of a new data point based on its nearest neighboring data points.

-Since KNN is a distance-based algorithm, feature scaling is important when the input features have different numerical ranges.
+Because KNN is a distance-based algorithm, feature scaling is important when the input features have different numerical ranges.

 ### Model Configuration